bilalmuhammadnaveed/hotel-booking-system/README.md

 1. Clone this repository to your local machine.
 2. Compile the source code using any standard C++ compiler (e.g., GCC, Dev-C++ or Visual Studio).
 3. Run the generated executable to interact with the system via the console menu.

+Once you paste this in and commit the changes on GitHub, your repository's front page will display all of your console output screenshots seamlessly!